yhutter-dv/fhgr-va-ghiblix/README.md

 dotnet publish -c Release -r osx-arm64

 ## Running the Application

+> :warning: Make sure that you are in the `src` folder!

 If you just want to run the Application without building it, you can simply execute the command `dotnet run`.

 ## Acknowledgments